 | Share transfer | Free or restricted (articles) | Free (unless restricted) | Majority approval required |

-The ability to create multiple share categories is one of the most significant advantages of the SAS over other Luxembourg corporate forms.
+The ability to create multiple share categories is a structuring feature of the SAS.

 The articles of association may provide for shares carrying double, triple or, conversely, no voting rights at all.
 This mechanism enables founders to raise capital while retaining decision-making control over the company — a feature that is critical in venture capital rounds.